 In his will Katz left an annual payment of 500 guilders to a black woman, Katey, the mother of the 'mulatto' girl, Jane (who was to receive the 500 guilders for her lifetime, after her mother's death).
 They had both been slaves on plantation Vryheid but had been freed by Katz.
 He also left an annual sum of 500 guilders to Mary Anne (also known as Mary or Maria), the daughter of 'the late Kitty Hall'.
 Mary Anne was to receive this annually until she was 25, when she would inherit 5,000 guilders.
 At emancipation Mary Anne Katz was awarded £486 15s 11d for 10 slaves (British Guiana claim 280).

-At the height of his prosperity Katz ordered from London an enormous clock for the house on one of his plantations – and when it proved too heavy to be used he donated it to the presbyterian church in New Amsterdam, engraved ‘the gift of Wolfert Katz to the colony of Berbice’.
+At the height of his prosperity Katz ordered from London an enormous clock for the house on one of his plantations – and when it proved too heavy to be used he donated it to the colony church in New Amsterdam, engraved ‘the gift of Wolfert Katz to the colony of Berbice’.
 This church became the Scots Presbyterian Church in 1837 and the bells and clock faces from Katz's clock are still in its tower.

 Thomas Staunton St Clair, A Residence in the West Indies

 'Keeping Time in Guyana; Public Clocks and Bells in This Nation Are Both Guardians of Tradition and Chimes of Change' - Magazine article by David H. Shayt, W. David Todd; Americas (English Edition), Vol. 49, November 1997

 Journal of the Rev. Josepf Wolff, London 1839

 'The Shadow and the Substance', Rawle Farley in Caribbean Quarterly, Vol. 4, No. 2 (December, 1955), pp. 132-153